Balvarezpandozi/hw1/README.md

 - No loops were used in any part of the code except for I/O operations
 - Ties are handle as follows:
     > The program takes K most frequent elements and if there is a tie for the last k element.
 It will output all elements that have the same frequency.
 As an illustration of a tie:
-            For illustration pusposes instead of numbers words will be used:
+    For illustration pusposes the integers from the file will be represented with quotes("19") and only integers will be shown.
+However, functionality for reals is the same:
     - We have the following frequencies:
-            "int"       15
+    "19"    15
-            "double"    10
+    "5"     10
-            "while"     10
+    "8"     10
-            "float"     15
+    "29"    15
-            "for"       7
+    "0"     7

+    > If the frequencies are tied the lowest integer will appear first
             - Example with k = 2:
             Output:
-            "int"       15
+            "19"    15
-            "float"     15
+            "29"    15

             - Example with k = 3:
+            "19"    15
+            "29"    15
+            "5"     10
+            "8"     10

+    > If k is greater than the amount of elements it will output them all:
+            - Example with k = 8:
-            "int"       15
+            "19"    15
-            "float"     15
+            "29"    15
-            "double"    10
+            "5"     10
-            "while"     10
+            "8"     10
+            "0"     7

 ## Concern about test cases:
-__Test #3__, does output order matter not for frequyencies but for the actual number, if it does what is the criteria decreasing, increasing or what?
+__Test #3__, does output order matter not for frequencies but for the actual number, if it does what is the criteria decreasing or increasing?

+I solved this issue by sorting by the smallest integer first when the occurrences were tied.

 |My Output|Test Output|
 |---------|-----------|
 |integer: |  integer: |